HOMEOSTASIS AND ECS

 Endocannabinoids are cannabinoid molecules produced in the human body.
 Exocannabinoids are cannabinoids produced in the hemp plant.
 Both interact at the ECS receptor sites, CB1 and CB2, to help fine tune each body system.

-When using ARC’s Full Spectrum Hemp Extract, you are assured the phytocannabinoids contains over one hundred different organic compounds, botanical terpenes and flavonoids.
+When using ARC’s broad spectrum Hemp Extract, you are assured the phytocannabinoids contains over one hundred different organic compounds, botanical terpenes and flavonoids.
 Functioning as part of the ECS, the phytocannabinoids, unlike the CBD isolate, prove to have a significant medical impact to our body’s health.

 *Due to the enormous nature and complexity of the ECS, the information presented here is a simplified and short introduction to this important health promotion and disease prevention system.